 Recharter is the process of renewing a unit’s charter with the Boy Scouts of America to continue as an official member.
 A unit must be actively chartered in order for Scout advancement to be officially recorded, to be covered by BSA insurance, and more.
-Unit leaders can use the BSA Internet Recharter Form to update unit rosters, pay registration fees, and pay for group insurance coverage.
+Unit leaders can use the BSA Internet Recharter site to update unit rosters, pay registration fees, and pay for group insurance coverage.
 Learn much more at our Recharter page.

 Scouting teaches self-reliance.
 By taking part in fundraising, each Scout learns they can support their own program instead of just asking their families to pay for it.
 While taking part in our council’s annual fall popcorn sale, Scouts also get the chance to develop the self-confidence needed to engage with other adults and members of the public.